 Experience and Expertise

 Mark’s commercial Chancery practice covers drafting and advisory work as well as litigation in courts and tribunals.
 Whilst he has particular specialisms in financial services (including consumer credit) and tax, he has the versatility and experience to practise in a wide range of areas within the commercial Chancery arena.
 Mark is recommended in The Legal 500 and Chambers and Partners.

 His clients include numerous financial institutions.
 As a member of the Attorney General’s A Panel, he also does work for central government departments.
 One day he might be arguing a technical customs law point in the Tribunal on behalf of HM Revenue & Customs with industry wide implications for the way goods are cleared into the UK.
 Another, he might be advising a building society on regulatory issues arising from a multi-billion-pound mortgage portfolio.

 Over the last few years Mark has been involved in an array of substantial cases.
 He recently represented the United Kingdom as sole Counsel in the Court of Justice of the European Union in a tax case, known as Kubota, concerned with tax and the operation of the customs union.
-He also acted for the Financial Conduct Authority in PDHL (led), a ground-breaking case concerning a refusal of the FCA to grant authorisation to a substantial consumer credit firm with many thousands of customers.
+He also acted for the Financial Conduct Authority in Chickombe, a leading case concerning the relevance of consumer detriment to decisions as to whether the authority should permit the enforcement of loan portfolios brokered by unauthorised credit brokers.
 Mark has also advised a major banking group on aspects of the so-called ring fencing of retail and investment banking.

 Cases and Work of Note